keydesign/keydesign/_projects/golden_trees__outdoor_solar_lamp.md

 client: "Golden Trees"
 year: "2016"
 sector: "Solar lighting"
-description: "Outdoor, weather-resistant solar light"
+description: "Outdoor, weather-resistant solar light."
 brief: "Our client, a manufacturer of silicone LED lights, needed an innovative design for a solar powered outdoor lamp."
 solution: "This solar lamp utilizes the flexible nature of silicone, effortlessly transforming between a tabletop option and a hanging lamp.
 Its design draws inspiration from classic table candle light holders and hanging lanterns, adding a touch of familiarity while embracing modern solar-powered technology."
 services: